 In addition, we’re the first health network in the region to obtain the Mazor X Stealth™ Edition Robotic Guidance Platform that delivers improved accuracy and precision in back surgeries.
 This allows surgeons enhanced 3D pre-surgery planning, greater precision, increased visibility during surgery and reduced surgery time.
 It also results in less X-ray exposure for the patient.

-Lehigh Valley Orthopedic Institute uses six robotic systems to assist in knee replacement surgery – three of the VELYS™ Robotic-Assisted Solution from DePuy Synthes, a subsidiary of Johnson & Johnson, and three of Stryker’s Mako SmartRobotics™ System – at select hospitals across Lehigh Valley Health Network.
+Lehigh Valley Orthopedic Institute has robotic systems to assist in knee replacement surgery – VELYS™ Robotic-Assisted Solution from DePuy Synthes, a subsidiary of Johnson & Johnson, Stryker’s Mako SmartRobotics™ System and ROSA® Knee System – at select hospitals across Lehigh Valley Health Network.
 The new robots give patients the most options in the region to receive minimally invasive robotic knee surgery, which results in less pain, less need for inpatient physical therapy, reduction in length of hospital stay and improved knee flexion and tissue protection, resulting in better outcomes and faster return to normal activity.

 Our robotics surgery services